 None.
 The high production cost, lack of modern technology, the tariff structure for imported units, and manufacturers" greed for higher profits make the indigenous production saleable only in the domestic market with ample demand.
 Locally produced 800 cc Suzuki Mehran has an ex-factory price Rs.360,000.
 Local manufacturer Adam Motors" Revo is selling at Rs.310,000.
 These are the lowest price cars in Pakistan having a dollar value of 5,000 to 6,000.
 Contrary to this, India's Tatas have recently launched the cheapest auto of the world having a price of $2,500 only.

 For the reasons cited above, Pakistan's share in the $600 billion world auto market is only $50 million.

 IS GROWTH CONGRUENT WITH OTHER ECONOMIC INDICATORS?

-The growth of the different segments of auto industry itself appears lop sided.
+Certainly not.
+The growth of the different segments of auto industry itself appears lopsided.
 With the increase in population, the public transport sector has gone in disarray.
 Shortage of vehicles, lack of proper infra structure, absence of any workable mass transit system has raised the demand for cars and motorcycles to a high level.
-Most of the buyers have resorted to bank borrowing to solve their top priority problem - transport.
+Most of the buyers have resorted to bank borrowing to solve their top priority problem-transport.
 The real family income has not increased to such levels as to allow them to out rightly own a transport vehicle.
 The other segments that are tractors, trucks and buses have not responded in line with the car and motorcycle segment.
 Moreover, auto industry's growth is not congruent with the over all industrial growth.

-A proper infra structure that is good roads, modern railway tracks, highways etc. coupled with an efficiently run mass transit system afford a cheap mode of transport to the masses on one hand and economize on country's energy consumption on the other.
+A proper infra structure that consists of good roads, modern railway tracks, highways etc. coupled with an efficiently run mass transit system provides a cheap mode of transport to the masses on one hand and economizes on country's energy consumption on the other.
 Bank financed cars only induce a false sense of status and well being.